 - Green ribbon

-- To make the chocolate sponge, mix the butter and caster sugar in a large bowl ideally using an electric mixer for best results
+- To make the chocolate sponge, mix the butter and caster sugar together in a large bowl, ideally using an electric mixer for best results

 - Add the eggs and milk, and whisk until fully incorporated

 - Add the self raising flour, cocoa powder and baking powder and gently whisk in until you can't see any flour anymore

 - Divide the mixture between the two tins, you can use scales for accuracy

 - Bake them for 35 minutes, check they are done by inserting a skewer or cocktail stick in the middle and if it comes out clean the cake is done, then remove from the tins and leave them to cool on a cooling rack

 - For the buttercream mix together the icing sugar, butter, cocoa powder, milk and peppermint extract either by hand or with an electric whisk until smooth, if the buttercream is too stiff then you can add a little more milk

 - Place the first sponge on your cake stand or cake board, and pipe or spread some buttercream onto it, then add the second sponge on top

-- Smooth more buttercream around the sides in a thin layer, and use it to stick the mint Matchmakers all around the cake
+- Smooth more buttercream around the sides in a thin layer, ideally using an angled paletteknife, and stick the mint Matchmakers all around the cake

-- Tie the green ribbon around the cake in a nice bow
+- Tie the green ribbon around the cake in a nice bow, or use double sided tape

-- Pipe or spread more buttercream over the top of the cake in a generous layer, then placed the Aero Bubbles on top neatly or in a big pile if you like!
+- Pipe or spread more buttercream over the top of the cake in a generous layer, then placed the Aero Bubbles on top neatly in rows, or in a big pile instead

 - Store leftovers in an airtight container in a cool place and eat within 3 days